thradams/cake/manual.md

 ### Output

 The current backend generates C89-compatible code, which can be pipelined with existing compilers to produce executables.
+You can create your own C compiler backend.

-The output is a simplified version of C89.
+The output is a simplified version with some K & R and C89.

-It does not include the following features:
+Using C89 as base:

- - preprocessor
+ - no preprocessor
- - typedefs
+ - no typedefs
- - enums
+ - no enums
- - const
+ - no const
- - auto
- - Structs/unions declared inside other structs/unions
- - constant expressions are pre-computed
+ - no constant expressions
+ - no switch
+ - no nested structs/unions
  - no sizeof
- - static variables are non-local.
+ - no local static variables
+ - arrays[size], size is always given and it is integer
- - arrays size [] = {...} are pre-calculated
+ - function prototypes are generated
- - no switch

-The goal is for this simplified version to function as an intermediate language (IL).

-One directory called **out** is created keeping the same directory structure of the input files.

 For instance:

 ```c